Really-Simple-Plugins/really-simple-ssl/readme.txt

 Most mixed content issues are caused by URLs in CSS or JS files.
 For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).

-= Does the Mixed Content Fixer make my site slower? = On a site where the source consists of about 60.000 characters, the delay caused by the mixed content fixer is about 0.00188 seconds.
-If this is too much for you, fix the mixed content manually and deactivate it in the settings.

 = Generating a Let's Encrypt SSL Certificate =
 We recently added the possibility to generate a Free SSL Certificate with Let's Encrypt in our Really Simple SSL Wizard.
 We have an updated list available for all possible integrations [here](https://really-simple-ssl.com/install-ssl-certificate/).
 Please leave feedback about another integration, incorrect information, or you need help.